lepperm/Learning-Log/_includes/blog-todo.md

   - [ ] Filter posts by date range, duration, skills, length, confidence level, status, and more
   - [ ] Filter skills by time, date range, progression, references, and more
 - [ ] Implement a [new blog theme](https://mmistakes.github.io/minimal-mistakes/)

+**Bugs**
+- [ ] Look into duplicated "Firebase" entries in Skills page on Learning Log
+- [ ] Look into Search no longer working correctly.
+If unable to resolve, try to find last known working build and run diff